alipay/PainlessInferenceAcceleration/README.md

 ## News or Update

-TODO1: support the latest version  [🤗 transformers](https://github.com/huggingface/transformers) ].
-Currently it's based on 4.30.2.
+<del> TODO1: support the latest version  [🤗 transformers](https://github.com/huggingface/transformers) ].
+Currently it's based on 4.30.2. </del>

 TODO2: integrate our work [FastCoT](https://arxiv.org/pdf/2311.08263.pdf)

+## Known issuss

+1. repetition_penalty is not fully supported, we will fix it in the future.
+2. lookahead may generate responses different from original ones due to low-precise data type (i.e., fp16 or bf16), the responses would be the same with fp32.

 ## Performance Comparison